wordpress-mobile/WordPress-Android/README.md

 ## Documentation

 - [Coding Style](docs/coding-style.md) - guidelines and validation and auto-formatting tools
-- [Pull Request Guidelines](docs/pull-request-guidelines.md) - branch naming and how to write good pull requests
+- [Pull Request Guidelines](docs/pull-request-guidelines.md) - branch naming and how to write good pull requests.

 Please read the [docs](docs/) for more.